cobert10/RealCo/README.md

 # RealCo
-A simple real estate website template based from bayut and dubizzle
+A simple real estate website template based from bayut and dubizzle using laravel framework

 On-going development